Single-use medical devices: History

 The reuse and reprocessing of SUDs have been implemented by hospitals around four decades ago, since the late 1970s for two specific benefits; environmental and economic.
 Glass and metal were mainly used before this time period and heavily sanitised before reusing on another procedure, but the increasing use of the latest plastic materials and market demand for SUDs, reprocessing was fast approaching.
-Most SUDs, such as needles, syringes and bandages that are in direct contact with human flesh or blood are indeed truly for single use only, but more complex SUDs, such as pacemakers commonly used in surgical procedures are often reprocessed as an economic benefit for the hospitals.
+Most SUDs, such as needles, syringes and bandages that are in direct contact with human flesh or blood are single use only by nature, but more complex SUDs, such as pacemakers commonly used in surgical procedures are often reprocessed as an economic benefit for the hospitals.

-Most devices that have been categorised as single-use by their manufacturers, have now been reprocessed by third parties, to reuse.
+Most devices that have been categorized as single-use by their manufacturers, have now been reprocessed by third parties, to reuse.
 All original manufacturers of these devices try and spread the word to prevent potential dangers of infection, failure and danger.
-Hospitals reprocess SUDs themselves.
-“In 2000 a thriving third-party reprocessing industry has emerged in North America and Europe.
-Only about 2%–3% of all devices can be safely reprocessed.”
-The global income of third party SUD reprocessing companies are estimated to be “$1.054 billion.”
+Hospitals reprocess SUDs themselves, however, only about 2-3% of SUDS can be reprocessed safely.
+The global income of third party SUD reprocessing companies are estimated to be $1.054 billion.

-The reprocessing company, Innovative Health’s vice president of marketing and public affairs, Lars Thording states, “Some devices cannot be used more than once due to material degradation, technical limitations and patient safety.
-This is why we have the ‘single-use’ designation, and it is validly used to ensure patient safety and patient care efficacy.”
-Many companies add the single use label, to increase sales.
-“However, a small amount of single-use devices can be re-used, after going through stringent and controlled procedures.
-It is very possible that original manufacturers in some cases apply the single-use label to increase sales and ensure obsolescence.”
+The reprocessing company, Innovative Health, has made statements concerning the reasoning behind the single-use definition, including materials involved, technical limitations, and safety.
+Many companies add the single-use label to increase sales.
+Although this is so, a small amount of SUDS actually have reusability capacity after controlled sterilization procedures.